About the James River Association

 - Keeping Virginia moving forward to fully implement the cleanup plans for the James River under the Chesapeake Bay Cleanup effort.

-- Helping communities realize the benefits from a health James River and support protecting it.
+- Helping communities realize the benefits from a healthy James River and support protecting it.

 Our mission inspires what we do, everyday.
 Our values ensure that what we do everyday makes a difference.